McDowell Sonoran Preserve

-The Scottsdale McDowell Sonoran Preserve is a permanently protected 30,200-acre sustainable desert habitat open for non-motorized trail use.
+The Scottsdale McDowell Sonoran Preserve is a large, permanently protected, sustainable desert habitat.

-Hours & RulesThe Preserve is open everyday, sunrise to sunset, free of charge.
-A trailhead gate schedule (pdf/82kb/1p) is available for your convenience.
-Please observe all rules and regulations (pdf/124kb/4pp), including no alcohol, smoking or fires.
+Please observe all rules and regulations including no alcohol, smoking or fires.

 Dogs are welcome in the Preserve and must be leashed at all times.
 Dog waste must be picked up and disposed of in a trash receptacle immediately.

 Permits are required for special activities and all commercial and organizational events including photography and filming.
 Please fill out a request form to begin the process.
 Call 480-312-7013 for more information or read the Preserve's Special Use Guidelines.
 (PDF)